THE TENTH NEW YORK INTERNATIONAL PIANO COMPETITION®

 June 19, 2022

-Contestants must be present at Steinway Hall in New York City at 5:30 pm for the introductory meeting and the drawing of the order of performance for the Competition
+Contestants must be present at The Manhattan School of Music in New York City at 5:30 pm for the introductory meeting

 June 20, 2022